 We next chatted about my recent trip to the rainforest of Costa Rica, and I showed him my photographs from there.
 He became more animated and enthusiastic while looking at those photos, and he said that he had been wanting to travel again soon, and Costa Rica might be a good choice.
 Back in the spring he’d talked about Thailand a lot, and he now said that either place would be good.
 He remarked that he wanted to leave Ukraine to travel once again, because he didn’t enjoy being around most Ukrainians and Russians.

-A week or so later, I wrote Mike an email, regretfully declining the project with Bitfury.
+A week or so later, I wrote Mike an email, regretfully declining the project with the Bitcoin company.
 My reasons behind that decision are private, but I can say that most of the reasons involve it being not a great fit for where I’m planning to focus for this year.

 When Mike’s father, Vlad, contacted me a week ago to let me know he’d just learned that Mike had died, I initially went into shock.
 It was nothing short of a devastating blow.
 Just the fact of a young, vibrant and dynamic person dying in their twenties is so wrong to begin with that nothing further is needed to cause one to feel like they’ve been punched in the stomach.
 But, Vlad related that initial reports were that he had committed suicide, and this fact makes it so much worse, especially for me.
 I’ve felt like I haven’t had enough oxygen since then.
 All the air went out of the room.